Today’s post is by writer, editor, and book coach Julie Artz (@julieartz).

 As college tuition, including MFA programs, skyrockets and author income remains low enough that it rarely allows an author to leave their day job, more and more writers are looking for low-cost and no-cost ways to learn about the publishing industry and the craft of writing.
 Mentorship programs have become a popular way to gain knowledge and exposure, but as their popularity has risen, the competition has gotten tougher as well.

-I’ve been a Pitch Wars mentor since 2017 and was a mentee myself in 2015.
+I was a Pitch Wars mentor for years, and a mentee myself in 2015.
 I also helped found my local Society for Children’s Book Writers and Illustrators (SCBWI) chapter’s mentorship program.
 So I’m both a big fan of mentorship and an experienced mentor.
 And although there’s no silver bullet that will guarantee your spot in a mentorship program, there are lots of things you can do to improve your chances.

 Why writers benefit from mentorship